 When approved, you’ll need to deposit at least RM 150,000 in a local bank account (RM 300,000 in case you’re under 50 years old).

-Points of interest include Kuala Lumpur, Johor Bahru, Penang, Ipoh, Kota Kinabalu and Melaka.
+Interesting cities include Kuala Lumpur, Johor Bahru, Penang, Ipoh, Kota Kinabalu and Melaka.